stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     ```

-1. Write a program that displays results of three dice rolls and the sum of dice rolled.
+1. Write a program that prints results of three dice rolls and the sum of dice rolled.
 Apply a random number generator.

     ```python
     ###
-    # A program that displays results of three dice rolls
+    # A program that prints results of three dice rolls
     # and the sum of dice rolled.
     #
     import random